Meditation: Practicing it Biblically

 You'll notice with the last one that I used more than one verse.
 That's okay.
 It's like that sometimes!

 Step 5: Meditate

 You're invited!
 Ready to dive deeper into meditating as a believer?
-Join me for my 5-Week Coaching Experience: The Art of Meditation.
-This experience begins on May 4 and there are only 15 spots available.
+Join me for a FREE five-lesson e-course, The Art of Meditation.
 Learn more and sign up today!